sergiocarracedo/vue-use-model-helpers/README.md

 ## Getting started

 ### Install
-`npm i vue-use-model-helper --save-dev` or
+`npm i vue-use-model-helper --save` or
-`yarn add -D vue-use-model-helper`
+`yarn add vue-use-model-helper`

 ### Usage
 In your component: